Cosmian/mse-cli/README.md

 $ >>> ssl.OPENSSL_VERSION
 ```

-For Mac users, your might have to install another Python version and not to use de default one (which is probably Libssl).
+For Mac users, your might have to install another Python version and not use the default one (which is probably `Libssl`).

 ```console
 $ brew install python@3.x